Custom fields are my favorite topic as of late!

 Another interesting thing that came up when I was moving our design team to Asana last month, was that they felt it was helpful to know who had the final sign-off on something.

-It’s interesting, because it’s not always the person who is reporting or requesting the item/etc. So for them it was helpful to know who they’re really making it for, if they have questions they can ask them (sometimes it’s not really clear in the follower list, etc.) directly in the task, or even just for me so I know who needs to OK it before it’s sent out or used.
+It’s interesting, because it’s not always the person who is reporting or requesting the item/etc. So for them it was helpful to know who they’re really making it for, if they have questions they can ask them (sometimes it’s not really clear in the collaborator list, etc.) directly in the task, or even just for me so I know who needs to OK it before it’s sent out or used.

 I’ve found that it has been helpful in non-design areas as well.

 And then of course we have Time and Estimated Time which are pretty self explanatory but have been really really great, as we don’t really want to spend money on another time tracking solution no matter how easily it integrates into Asana (looking at you, Harvest and EverHour!).

 And I also use it for things like Zaps via Zapier.
 So some teams don’t really use Asana, they prefer to stick to sheets for certain things.
 And with Zaps, it makes it less aggravating =) So for one of our use cases -

 - Data is captured in spreadsheet that their team uses

 - Zap is triggered, creates a task in xyz project with all the information